Meteor-Community-Packages/meteor-simple-schema/README.md

 ### Other Validation Context Methods

 Call `myContext.invalidKeys()` to get the full array of invalid key data.
-Each object in the array has three keys:
+Each object in the array has two keys:
 * `name`: The schema key as specified in the schema.
 * `type`: The type of error.
 One of the `required*`, `min*`, `max*` etc. strings listed at [Manually Adding a Validation Error](#manually-adding-a-validation-error).
-* `message`: The error message.

 This is a reactive method.